- Services for Business

 - Conveyancing login

-A Notary Public is a specially-qualified lawyer who serves as an impartial witness in performing a variety of official fraud-deterrent acts, which are related to the signing of important documents.
+A Notary Public is a specially-qualified lawyer, regulated through the Faculty Office of the Archbishop of Canterbury, who serves as an impartial witness in performing a variety of official fraud-deterrent acts, which are related to the signing of important documents.

 There are approximately 800 Notaries across England and Wales, and Notaries Public form one of the oldest branches of the legal profession.